banodoco/openmuse/structure.md

 │   │   ├── Manifesto.tsx   # Component likely displaying a project manifesto, mission statement, or about text
 │   │   ├── NotFound.tsx    # Component displayed when a route is not found (404 page)
-│   │   ├── UserProfilePage.tsx # Component for the user's profile page, allowing viewing and editing of profile information │   │   └── VideoPage.tsx   # Component for displaying a specific video (potentially a list or gallery view, distinct from `VideoPage/VideoPage.tsx`)
+│   │   ├── UserProfilePage.tsx # Component for the user's profile page, allowing viewing and editing of profile information │   │   ├── ArtPage.tsx     # Component for browsing curated art videos
+│   │   ├── GenerationsPage.tsx # Component listing generation videos created by users
+│   │   └── LorasPage.tsx   # Component showing all LoRA assets
 │   ├── providers/          # React Context Provider components
 │   │   └── AuthProvider.tsx # Provider component that wraps parts of the app to supply authentication context (user data, login/logout functions)
 │   └── vite-env.d.ts       # TypeScript definition file for environment variables exposed by Vite